Mining in Namibia: Iron

 Lodestone’s Dordabis iron ore mine is a small mine that produced 4,000 tons of low-grade iron ore when it started in 2015.
 It is Namibia’s only iron mine and also produces magnetite and hematite products.
 Ohorongo uses the magnetite of this mine for cement manufacturing.
 Lodestone mine yielded 91,000 tons of iron ore between 2015 and 2022.

 Lead and zinc

 Contributing to the decline in Namibian zinc output in 2006 was the nearly 3-week fire-related suspension of zinc metal production operations at the Skorpion zinc facility and a strike at the Rosh Pinah Mine for higher wages, which lasted for about 2 weeks and adversely affected lead and zinc concentrate production.
 Kumba Resources Ltd. of South Africa proposed to reduce its 89.5% equity interest in Rosh Pinah to about 50%.
 A local investor group, which included PE Minerals (Namibia) (Pty.)
 Ltd., was expected to acquire Kumba’s divested interest.

+Lithium

+Lithium deposits have long been known to exist in Namibian mines but were rarely exploited.
+Lithium was extracted from lepidolite between 1939 and 1950, and from petalite between 1947 and 1998.
+Since 1990, the only traceable lithium production was a 500 tons export in 2018.
+In light of increased global demand in the 2020s, Lithium mining is expected to restart in Namibia.
+An initial production of Lithium concentrate at Uis mine occurred in 2023.